 If you want to impress your guests at your next party, make these pear and goat cheese crostini!

-Finger foods are perfect because they cater for guest with different tastes and diets.
+Finger foods are perfect because they cater for guests with different tastes and diets.
 You can keep everyone happy by making what they like.

 5 reasons to make pear and goat cheese crostini: